bfollington/doublejump/README.md

 SCSS files are recompiled on page load (if needed) so, always refresh the page before trying to deploy something.
 (We should work on this process).

+    Note, many rake tasks are not available on heroku (i.e. heroku run rake <TASK>) because it could really mess things up.
+Only ever run heroku run rake migrate, and even then you shouldn't need to do that if you're deploying correctly.

 # Deploying

 A deploy can be triggered using `padrino rake deploy`, this runs through: